olliechick/amp-kiwisaver-helper-deprecated/README.md

 You can also delete them by clicking on the account type and clicking Delete.

 To reset them to the default, click File, then Reset valid accounts to default.

+### Generating a report
+This is accurate as of the time of writing, 7 May 2019.
+1. Log in to My AMP
+2. Click Reports (on the left)
+3. Under "Select product", select your KiwiSaver scheme (for me, this is AMP KiwiSaver Scheme - KXXXXXXX)
+4. Under "Details by date range", select Custom date range
+5. Under Date From, select 1 July (this year if it's in the past, or last year if not)
+4. Under Date To, select today's date
+5. Click the "Generate Report" button
+6. A report will appear in the "Your reports" section
+7. Click the document icon in the View column
+8. Save the report PDF somewhere (e.g. Desktop)

+## Contact

 If you have any questions or find any errors, feel free to submit a [PR](https://github.com/olliechick/amp-kiwisaver-helper/pulls) or